-This policy is at least as strict as the policy the institution applies to a student who is not receiving assistance under the title IV, HEA programs
+This policy is at least as strict as the policy the institution applies to a student who is not receiving assistance under Title IV or HEA programs.

-This policy provides for consistent application of standards to all students within categories of students, e.g., fulltime, part-time, undergraduate, and graduate students, and educational programs established by the institution
+This policy provides for consistent application of standards to all students within categories of students, e.g., full-time, part-time, undergraduate, and postgraduate students, and educational programmes established by the institution.